edmondnow/game-of-life/README.md

 # game-of-life
-Game of life simulation with interactive HTML canvas.
+Game of life simulation with interactive HTML canvas